 Any type of hole in the wall is considered a structural issue.
 It can be caused by furniture bumping too hard against the wall, doors banging, or kids’ toys thrown on the wall.

-If you notice a hole or holes on the drywall, repair it as soon as possible.
-This will prevent it from further cracking that can lead to a whole wall replacement.
+If you notice a hole or holes in the drywall, repair it as soon as possible.
+This will prevent it from further cracking which can lead to a whole wall replacement.

 Repairing A Broken Drywall